 For individual consultations regarding your bar application, contact:

-LLM students should contact Melanie Orhant at [email protected].
+LLM students should contact Melanie Orhant for bar advising.

 For information about bridge loans and other financial aid, contact the Office of Financial Aid.

 For questions about forms, or to submit a completed form to the GW Law Records Office, contact Jo Jones (Records Office) at [email protected] to submit bar forms/documents that require GW Law School’s certification.

 Certification Criteria for GW Law Graduates to Satisfy the NY Court of Appeals Skills Competency Requirement for Admission to the NY Bar (Per Mandate of the New York Court of Appeals)